eduardomcm/VelociraptorCompetition/README.md

   therefore the actual authentication occurs on the target endpoint.

-  The detection of Pass-The-Hash attack can be done with any “Negotiation” logon sessions that contains the Logon Type "9" and Logon Process Name "seclogo, and these are the parameters this artifact is based on.
+  The detection of Pass-The-Hash attack can be done with any “Negotiation” logon sessions that contains the Logon Type "9" and Logon Process Name "seclogo", and these are the parameters this artifact is based on.

   There’s a high probability that Pass-The-Hash attack will be executed via this method,